- Describe types of job training and employee performance assessment

 In an examination of a large number of studies on the effectiveness of organizational training to meet its goals, Arthur, Bennett, Edens, and Bell (2003) found that training was, in fact, effective when measured by the immediate response of the employee to the training effort, evaluation of learning outcomes (e.g., a test at the end of the training), behavioral measurements of job activities by a supervisor, and results-based criteria (e.g., productivity or profits).
 The examined studies represented diverse forms of training including self-instruction, lecture and discussion, and computer assisted training.

 Industrial and organizational psychologists are typically involved in designing performance-appraisal systems for organizations.
 These systems are designed to evaluate whether each employee is performing her job satisfactorily.
 Industrial and organizational psychologists study, research, and implement ways to make work evaluations as fair and positive as possible; they also work to decrease the subjectivity involved with performance ratings.
 Fairly evaluated work helps employees do their jobs better, improves the likelihood of people being in the right jobs for their talents, maintains fairness, and identifies company and individual training needs.
+In our example case, Imani was offered the position and was hired with a 90-day probation period.
+During that time, she met with her supervisor to discuss her performance and the expectations of the position and her growth.
+At the end of the 90 days, it was determined that Imani was meeting the expectations of her employer and had passed her probationary period.
+Imani was excited to now have a permanent job.

 Performance appraisals are typically documented several times a year, often with a formal process and an annual face-to-face brief meeting between an employee and his supervisor.
 It is important that the original job analysis play a role in performance appraisal as well as any goals that have been set by the employee or by the employee and supervisor.
 The meeting is often used for the supervisor to communicate specific concerns about the employee’s performance and to positively reinforce elements of good performance.
 It may also be used to discuss specific performance rewards, such as a pay increase, or consequences of poor performance, such as a probationary period.
 Part of the function of performance appraisals for the organization is to document poor performance to bolster decisions to terminate an employee.